punkymx/real-estate-ai-portfolio/docs/authentication.md

 Purpose: This 'use client' component simply wraps the SessionProvider from next-auth/react, making the session context available to its children without forcing layout.js to be a client component.

 b.
 Root Layout Integration (src/app/layout.js)
-The application's root layout was updated to include the NextAuthProvider wrapper.
+The application's root layout was updated to include the NextAuthProvider wrapper and the Header component.

 Path: src/app/layout.js

 Integration: The NextAuthProvider component is imported and used to wrap the {children} prop, ensuring all pages within the application have access to the authentication session.
-Existing font configurations (Geist, Geist_Mono) were preserved.
+The Header is placed before {children} to be visible on all pages.

 c.
 Custom Sign-in Page (src/app/auth/signin/page.js)
-A custom sign-in page was created to provide a dedicated UI for user authentication.
+A custom sign-in page was created to provide a dedicated UI.

 Path: src/app/auth/signin/page.js